Twenty Five Hours a Day: Critical reception

-On its release, Larry Flick of Billboard felt the song was "vocally reminiscent" of the band's earlier hits and "merits a investigation of the group".
+On its release, Larry Flick of Billboard magazine felt the song was "vocally reminiscent" of the band's earlier hits and "merits a investigation of the group".
 He noted the song "goes by at warp speed, and is also injected with fresh sounds - gospel backing singers [and] Irish fiddle".
 Music & Media commented: "The festive folky intermezzos - an invitation to a square dance - make this straightforward pop song an instant ear-catcher."

 In a review of Out of Body, Barbara Jaeger of The Record described the song as an "Irish-inflected" and "full-bodied" rocker which with "Boys Will Be Boys" gets the album "off to a brilliant start".
 Patrick Davitt of The Leader-Post praised it as "an exuberant rocker marked with overt Celtic folk-music breaks and Jostyn's soaring vocal fill at the end".
 Tom Moon, writing for Knight-Ridder Newspapers considered the song "one of the few tracks that works its way up to a roar, but it loses steam every time the gratuitous Irish-jig counter-melody appears."